Koskotas scandal: U.S. arrest and revelations

 There are many scandals in Greece [...]
 The only difference in my case is that here someone is saying, himself, what he did with Papandreou.

 Koskotas claimed that he was able to approach Papandreou by hiring one of his close associates as the bank's general manager.
-For Koskotas, it was a transactional relationship while Papandreou requested Koskotas to buy newspapers that had been critical to the PASOK government, including the magazine publishing nude photographs of Papandreou's mistress, Koskotas was getting swift approvals from the PASOK government for new bank branches throughout Greece.
+For Koskotas, it was a transactional relationship.
+While Papandreou requested that Koskotas buy newspapers that had been critical of the PASOK government, including the magazine that published nude photographs of Papandreou's mistress, Koskotas was receiving swift approvals from the PASOK government for new bank branches throughout Greece.
 However, Papandreou's requests started to increase in frequency because Papandreou used the fact that Koskotas skipped bail in the US to extract favorable actions for PASOK.
 Examples included Koskotas buying the popular football team Olympiacos F.C. because the government wanted to build a new stadium for the team to solidify the youth vote, preventing the publication of a critical book by the first wife of Papandreou, to fund various pro-PASOK organizations.

 In March 1989, Time magazine published an article titled "The looting of Greece," describing in detail the allegations that Koskotas made to US officials.
 Koskotas alleged that Papandreou and other PASOK high functionaries had ordered state corporations to deposit funds (over $200 million) with the Bank of Crete, which went missing in the form of bribes and acquisition of mass media companies.
 When Koskotas was spooked by the June 1988 audit from the Bank of Greece, he told Koutsogiorgas, "If I am destroyed, we'll all be destroyed.
 You know what they will find at the bank."
 He also claimed that he talked to Papandreou directly, who responded, "Don't worry, I'll stop the audit.
 As long as I'm prime minister, nothing's going to happen."
 Koskotas claimed that on one occasion, he had delivered to Papandreou himself $600,000 stuffed in a Pampers Diapers box.
 Papandreou denied the story, accused the US of manufacturing this scandal to destroy him, and even sued Time magazine.
 Koskotas also revealed in an interview in The Times that Libyan leader Muammar Gaddafi and Palestine Liberation Organization (PLO) chief Yasser Arafat secretly funded Papandreou for his 1981 election campaign.
 Koskotas revealed that $2 million had been deposited in a Swiss account in exchange for Minister of Justice Koutsogiorgas for the legislation introduced in August 1988 that aimed at protecting him from investigations.

 Political turmoil

 Koskotas's accusations gained international attention.
 Several months after the arrest of Koskotas, six ministers (including Costas Simitis) resigned in protest of the corruption among the most senior members of PASOK.
 There were demands for a vote of no confidence against the government, which Papandreou defeated in December 1988 and another one in March 1989.
-Still, three members of PASOK voted against the party line, however, Papandreou responded by removing them from PASOK, including Antonis Tritsis, who was a founding member of PASOK.
+Still, three members of PASOK voted against the party line.
+However, Papandreou responded by removing them from PASOK, including Antonis Tritsis, who was a founding member of PASOK.